 Can you still button your jeans?
 Many women won’t feel like their baby bump is showing up now, but not all pregnancies are the same.
 Some moms may find it difficult now to button their jeans because of bloating.

 This article will cover your baby’s development, how big your baby is, pregnancy symptoms, what’s happening with Mom’s body and belly, and what a pregnancy diary may look like this week.

 When you are 8 weeks pregnant, your baby’s toes and fingers start forming, as shown in the photo below.

 Your uterus is expanding rapidly, which may lead to some cramping.
-Mild cramping is normal, but if you notice any bleeding, contact your health care provider!
+Mild cramping is normal, as well as some light spotting, but if you notice any bleeding, contact your health care provider!